roydukkey/Dado.ComponentModel.Mutations/Documentation/CollectionDescriptor.md

 <a name='CollectionMutator'></a>
 ## CollectionMutator

-A function accepting a length and collection which returns a collection.
+Gets a function accepting a length and collection which returns a collection.

 #### Syntax